A Super Version of a Theorem of Fricke-Klein

 and we compute

 on the other hand we can also compute

 It is easy to see that

 \end{proof} \begin{lemma} Let $V$ be a super vector space.
-Then the space multilinear functions on $V^m \oplus (V^\vee)^m$ is isomorphic to the space of multilinear functions of $\operatorname{End}(V)^m$ \end{lemma} \begin{proof} The space of multilinear functions on $V^m \oplus (V^\vee)^m$ is given by
+Then the space of multilinear functions on $V^m \oplus (V^\vee)^m$ is isomorphic to the space of multilinear functions on $\operatorname{End}(V)^m$ \end{lemma} \begin{proof} The space of multilinear functions on $V^m \oplus (V^\vee)^m$ is given by

-We immediately recognize, that the right hand side are the multilinear functions on $\operatorname{End}(V)^m$. \end{proof} \begin{remark} All these spaces naturally admit a $\operatorname{GL}(V)$-action.
+We immediately recognize that the right hand side are the multilinear functions on $\operatorname{End}(V)^m$. \end{proof} \begin{remark} All these spaces naturally admit a $\operatorname{GL}(V)$-action.
 Considering all these vector spaces as $\operatorname{GL}(V)$-representations, it is also easy to see, that these identifications are a $GL(V)$-equivariant isomorphism. \end{remark} We can now translate the multilinear invariant in vector form into the multilinear invariant in matrix form.
 Consider $\operatorname{End}(V)^{\otimes i}$ and choose $\sigma \in Sym_i$.
 Decompose $\sigma $ into disjoint cycles

 including the ones of length 1. \begin{theorem} Given $A_1,...,A_i \in \operatorname{End}(V)$, we have:

 \end{theorem} \begin{proof} Since both sides are multilinear, it is enough to prove it for the case where $A_i= \phi_i \otimes v_i$.